Skip to content

 RallyCross

 MoHud does not currently organize a RallyCross program.
-If you would like us to and you’re volunteering, great, contact our Regional Executive or another applicable chair.
+If you would like us to and you’re volunteering to put together a program for our region, great!
+Contact our Regional Executive or another applicable chair.

 Other clubs within driving distance do put on dirt events, including the following listed below.